(888) 552-6760 SCHEDULE AN APPOINTMENT

 About Me

-Dr Boas' also runs the Interventional Oncology Bioengineering Laboratory, which develops new minimally invasive therapies for liver, pancreatic, and lung cancer.
-The lab is focused on local immunotherapy / in situ cancer vaccination, which is a new method for training the immune system to recognize and destroy cancer cells
+Dr. Boas is currently running a phase II clinical trial on lung chemoembolization, a new treatment option for lung cancer that does not respond to systemic therapy.
+City of Hope is currently the only site in the United States offering this localized chemotherapy treatment for non-small cell lung cancer.
+Dr. Boas also runs the Interventional Oncology Bioengineering Laboratory, which develops new minimally invasive therapies for liver, pancreatic and lung cancer.
+The lab is currently focused on developing local immunotherapy with in situ cancer vaccination, which is a new method for training the immune system to recognize and destroy cancer cells.